betaglot/plantabeta/docs/Proposal.md

 From the end of this planting season to end of next season, I'll be making Plantbeta and building Quastuco's new website.
 Some of the task will be:
 - Building Quastuco.com
-- Editing videos of Moves into Gifs and Photos
+- Editing videos of Motos into Gifs and Photos
 - Editing and inserting photos into ElementProfiles
 - Making EcoDiagrams from EcoPhotos
 - Writing all the text for Plantbeta.